You can implement these highly effective ideas for creating your healthiest body yet – even in your fifties and beyond.

-In this article, I explain exactly how I stay lean, strong and flexible at age 52.
+Here, I explain exactly how I stay lean, strong, and flexible in my fifties.

 I outline – specifically – how you, too, might reduce your own body’s fat stores and create your healthiest body yet.

-I keep my body fat anywhere from a 9% ratio (during cutting phases) and up to 12% (during bulking phases):
+I often keep my body fat anywhere from an 11% (during cutting phases) to 14% (during bulking phases) ratio:

 - Cutting phases are when active people reduce their calories to lose fat, even though they know they might lose a bit of muscle, too.